-Police: Oregon fugitive kidnapped woman like 2019 Vegas case
+Cops hunt Oregon torture suspect jailed in Vegas kidnap case

 The woman also told police she was forced to eat lye and choked to the point of unconsciousness.

-She escaped during a trip with Foster to a grocery store and a gas station, after Foster had let the woman out of his sight.
+She escaped during a trip with Foster to a grocery store and a gas station, after Foster had let the woman out of her sight.
 According to the police report, the woman ran to a nearby apartment complex and found a resident who rushed her to a hospital.
 Foster was arrested by SWAT officers later that day.

 At the time, court records show, Foster was out of custody on a suspended jail sentence for carrying a concealed weapon without a permit.